darrendao/dkv/README.md

 This repo is a coding exercise for implementing a distributed key value service.
 It is a simple web app written in Sinatra with Redis cluster as the key value store.

+The app is deployed on EC2 instances behind ELB.
+Redis cluster is deployed and managed via Elasticache (cluster mode enabled with sharding).

 Demo site: http://dkv.aws.darrendao.net

 ## Requirements